 Sarasota, including the offshore islands of Casey Key, Lido Key, Longboat Key, St. Armand Key and Siesta Key, is a beach resort and art community.
 Hotels and residential and commercial areas ring Sarasota Bay, and the islands offer 35 miles of beaches that border the blue waters of the Gulf.

-In the mainland section of the city is an array of performing arts groups, including Asolo Repertory Theatre, The Players Theatre, Sarasota Opera, Sarasota Orchestra, Sarasota Ballet, The Jazz Club of Sarasota and several vocal and chamber ensembles as well as an active theater district.
+In the mainland section of the city is an array of performing arts groups, including Asolo Repertory Theatre, The Players Theatre, Sarasota Opera, Sarasota Orchestra, Sarasota Ballet, The Jazz Club of Sarasota, The Westcoast Black Theatre Troupe Of Florida, Inc., and several vocal and chamber ensembles as well as an active theater district.

 Since Sarasota is the city where golf was introduced to Florida from Scotland and where the first course was laid out in 1886, it is understandable that the sport remains popular; more than 30 courses are within minutes of downtown.

 The Baltimore Orioles' spring training games take place in March at Ed Smith Stadium, 2700 12th St.; phone (941) 954-4101.

 Sarasota Ski-A-Rees presents a free water ski show each Sunday at 2 p.m. from early February to early May and in October at Ken Thompson Park on City Island near the aquarium; phone (941) 388-1666.